Participant FAQ

 Updated on

-Participants aged 60 to 63 during the current calendar year are eligible for even higher catch-up contribution limits of 1.5 times the standard catch-up amount, a.k.a. “super catch-up.”
+Participants aged 60 to 63 during the current calendar year are eligible for even higher catch-up contribution limits referred to as “super catch-up.”

 Previous Article How can I roll over money into my plan?